Daily High to Daily Low: Is It Safe to Buy Lexington Realty Trust (LXP)?

-Lexington Realty Trust (NYSE:LXP) went up by 0.47% from its latest closing price compared to the recent 1-year high of $13.03.
-The company’s stock price has collected 1.76% of gains in the last five trading sessions.
-Press Release reported on 07/15/21 that Lexington Realty Trust to Report Second Quarter 2021 Results and Host Conference Call on August 5, 2021
+Lexington Realty Trust (NYSE:LXP) went up by 0.31% from its latest closing price compared to the recent 1-year high of $13.03.
+The company’s stock price has collected 1.33% of gains in the last five trading sessions.
+MarketWatch.com reported on 07/26/21 that Don’t fall into a REIT value trap — these 20 stocks score highest on quality

 >> 7 Top Picks for the Post-Pandemic Economy <<